stride3d/stride/.github/ISSUE_TEMPLATE/feature_request.md

 - Is the feature affecting behaviour in the editor?
   - if so: how should this look in the editor?
 - Is there a component or datastructure?
-- what kind of documentation is needed or needs to be updatred?
+- what kind of documentation is needed or needs to be updated?
 - Should there be an example project?